Smith-Ryan Lab Group

 Alexis Pihoker, MA – Fire Fighter, Pittsburgh, PA

-Meredith Mock, MA – Physician’s Assistant Student, The George Washington University School of Medicine
+Meredith Mock, MA – Physician Assistant

 Erica Roelofs, MA – Doctoral Student, University of Minnesota